 Haiku is another type of poetry that does not rhyme.
 This Japanese poetry form has three lines, with five syllables in the first line, seven in the second line, and five in the third, as detailed in our article of Haiku examples.
 Here is a famous example of a 3 line poem by Matsuo Basho:

 “An old silent pondMatsuo Basho

 This famous haiku uses a cutting word (splash) to cut the third line slightly.
 Sometimes haiku poems translated from Japanese do not follow the 5-7-5 rule in English, but they still produce vivid images and make them worth studying.

 3. Rhymed Poetry

 Rhymed poetry focuses on rhyming words at the end of each line or couplet.
 It also will have meter, but the primary focus is on rhyming.
+For more tips, check out our list of good words to rhyme with.
 Here is an example, again from William Shakespeare and his “Sonnet 14.”

 And yet methinks I have astronomy